 In my last post in this series, I wrote about the Monergistic Work of the Holy Spirit in the process of Sanctification.
-In this post, I will talk about how we work alongside the Holy Spirit to bring about change in our lives, which occurs through the Synergistic Work of the Holy Spirit.
+In this post, I will talk about how we work alongside the Holy Spirit to bring about change in our lives.

 The Synergistic Work of the Holy Spirit

-When I speak of the Synergistic Work of the Holy Spirit, I have in mind how we and the Holy Spirit work together to bring about change in our lives.
+The Synergistic Work of the Holy Spirit refers to how we and the Holy Spirit work together to bring about change in our lives.
 In order to understand how we work alongside the Holy Spirit, we need to look at the concept of Dependent Responsibility.

 We cannot change on our own apart from the Holy Spirit.
-Meaning that change only occurs in us because the Holy Spirit lives in us and gives us the power to change (Ezekiel 36:27; 1 Cor.
+That’s because change only occurs in us as the Holy Spirit lives in us and gives us the power to change (Ezekiel 36:27; 1 Cor.
 6:19; John 15:4-5).
-The Holy Spirit living in us and empowering us to change does not mean that we do not work.
-Rather, it means that we depend on the Holy Spirit to enable us to do God’s will.
-We do not let go and let God.
-We still have work to do, but the work we do is not done in our own power, it is done in the power of the Holy Spirit, who resides in us as we abide in Christ.
+The Holy Spirit’s empowering doesn’t absolve us from work.
+Rather, it means we must depend on the Holy Spirit to enable us to do God’s will.
+We don’t let go and let God as some say.
+Instead we work alongside God as He is empowering us to work .

 Scriptural Support for the Idea of Dependent Responsibility

 Therefore, my beloved, as you have always obeyed, so now, not only as in my presence but much more in my absence, work out your own salvation with fear and trembling, for it is God who works in you, both to will and to work for his good pleasure.